Nexmo/station/_tutorials/client-sdk/typing-indicators-ip-messaging.md

 In order to make the application a bit more polished, you will let your users know when the other parties in the Conversation are typing.

 Add the following code to the end of the `run` function.
-If your application detects the `keypress` on the message text area control, you call the `conversation.startTyping` function to alert your application that the user is currently typing.
+If your application detects the `keypress` event on the message text area, call the `conversation.startTyping` function to alert your application that the user is currently typing.

-If you detect the `keyup` event on the text area control for longer that half a second, you can assume that the user has stopped typing and call `conversation.stopTyping` to alert your application.
+If you detect the `keyup` event on the text area for longer that half a second, you can assume that the user has stopped typing and call `conversation.stopTyping` to alert your application.

 ```javascript
 messageTextarea.addEventListener('keypress', (event) => {